hnpanther/K8S_TUT/Tutorial/Command.md

 we can edit config map at runtime and after few seccond, it effects on container(if we not use subPath): k edit configmaps -n hnp nginx-config edit with vim and save

+-- use secrets and set ssl for nginx create key: openssl genrsa -out https.key 2048 create certificate openssl req -new -x509 -key https.key -out https.cert -days 3650 -subj /CN=www.hnptest.com

+echo one > two

+k create secret generic nginx-https --from-file=https.key --from-file=https.cert --from-file=two -n hnp

+also we have image pull secret, we can set this secret for deoployment or replica and so on, to use this user pass for pull image from repository